jonathanstowe/JSON-Infer/README.md

 # JSON::Infer

-Create Perl6 classes to represent JSON data by some dodgy inference.
+Create Raku classes to represent JSON data by some dodgy inference.

 ## Synopsis